peteryushunli/Drake-Music-Clustering/README.md

 Low tempo and danceability reflect most of the songs' introspective mood and message with few exceptions (Over, Fancy, HYFR) High unique word count show a focus on lyricism and storytelling

-Cluster 1: "Versatile Hit Maker"
+## Cluster 1: "Versatile Hit Maker"
-She say, "Do you love me?"
-I tell her "Only partly"
-I only love my bed and my momma, I'm sorry
+*She say, "Do you love me?"
+I tell her "Only partly", I only love my bed and my momma, I'm sorry*